MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/reference-pg-azure-storage.md

    ```

 > [!NOTE]
-> You can list containers set to Private and Blob access levels for a storage account, but only if your PostgreSQL user has been granted the `azure_storage_admin` role.
+> You can list containers set to Private and Blob access levels for a storage account, but only if your PostgreSQL user is granted the `azure_storage_admin` role.
 By default, only members of `azure_pg_admin` are granted that role.

-### Create table in which data will be loaded
+### Create table in which data is loaded

 Let's create the table into which we'll import the contents of the CSV file we've uploaded to the storage account.
 To do so, connect to your instance of Azure Database for PostgreSQL flexible server using `PgAdmin`, `psql` or the client of your preference, and execute the following statement: